open-mmlab/mmsegmentation/.dev/log_collector/readme.md

 │   │   ├── time8.log.json
 ```

+Then , cd to the log collector folder.

-Then , you can run log_collector.py by using command:
+Now you can run log_collector.py by using command:

 ```bash
 python log_collector.py ./example_config.py